microsoft/design-to-code/CONTRIBUTING.md

 ### Recommended settings for Visual Studio Code

-You can use any code editor you like when working with the FAST Tooling monorepo.
+You can use any code editor you like when working with the Design to Code monorepo.
 One of our favorites is [Visual Studio Code](https://code.visualstudio.com/).
 VS Code has great autocomplete support for TypeScript and JavaScript APIs, as well as a rich ecosystem of plugins.

 Default VS Code settings for this project are configured as [Workspace settings](https://code.visualstudio.com/docs/getstarted/settings) in the `.vscode` directory.
 These settings override user settings for the workspace and are configured to ensure consistent code formatting across different environments.
 We also include a list of [Workspace recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions) for VS Code for syntax highlighting and code linting.